rachayita/OpsNotes/linux/install.md

 - if ~/.pki isn't present then $XDG_DATA_HOME/pki/nssdb will be used instead
   - no sources mentioned for environmental variable
 - `journalctl -u cronie.service`
+- `alacritty -e nvim` to open doc in neovim directly

 ## 5 sec lag problem with intel gpu
 - https://github.com/qutebrowser/qutebrowser/issues/4641